aeternus-capital/theatrum/packages/console/README.md

 # Theatrum Console
+WebUI for easier locally development using Theatrum framework.

-See all details in our [documentation](https://aeternus-capital.github.io/theatrum)
+More info in our main module: [@theatrum/core](https://jsr.io/@theatrum/core)